Orange Chia Granola

 You’ll love the hint of orange zest in this Orange Chia Granola, loaded with healthy oats, chia seeds, and nuts!

 What is your favorite meal of the day?
 Mine is most definitely breakfast.
 Maybe that’s partly due to the cup of coffee that I get to drink at breakfast time.
 But it’s also the breakfast foods.
 Waffles, pancakes, oatmeal, eggs, and toast… I love them all.

 My favorite go-to easy everyday breakfast, though, is homemade granola.
-I love making (and eating) granola so much that last year I devoted a whole week to sharing granola recipes here.
-I’ve written about the 5 reasons why you should make homemade granola.
+I love making (and eating) granola so much that last year I devoted a whole week to sharing granola recipes including peanut butter granola and mocha granola.
+I’ve written about the 5 reasons why you should make homemade granola in my tropical granola post.
 Basically, I’m a granola addict.